rofoed01/scripts_homebrew/readme.md

 Install Instructions

-1. Click on the magnifing glass in the top right hand corner.
+1. Click on the magnifying glass in the top right hand corner.
 2. Type in "terminal", and open the Terminal application.
 3. Open Finder and select the "scripts_brew" folder, wherever it is located.
 4. Right click on the folder and select the "Open Terminal at folder" option at the bottom.